Andy-Bell/cv/Readme.md

 #### Problem Solving

 I enjoy solving problems.
-My favourite part of working in digital marketing was when I was handed an account that had a problem, whether technical such as a major Google Analytics issue, or in strategy such as the account failing to convert even when it seemed that best practice was being followed.
+My favourite part of working in digital marketing was when I was handed an account that had a problem, whether technical such as a major Google Analytics issue - e.g traditional GA code refusing to talk to the UA tracking on the campaign microsite, or in strategy such as the account failing to convert even when it seemed that best practice was being followed.
 This is something I have retained while at Makers, and I have come to love using the stacktrace to quickly locate the source of any issues.

 ## <a name="Education">Education</a>